It's extremely difficult to give (or understand) advice about writing if you don't

 Add Tools To Your Toolbox

-Join the Writing & Grammar Course and you'll learn specific ways to enhance your writing and make it more interesting.
+Join the Writing & Grammar Challenge, and you'll learn specific ways to enhance your writing and make it more interesting.

-This course contains 30 written lessons that contain tips and tools for writing better sentences.
-They also include writing prompts that get you to apply what you learn.
+This challenge contains written lessons with tips and tools for writing better sentences.
+The lessons also include writing prompts that get you to apply what you learn.